libp2p/specs/connections/optimistic-multistream.md

   |                                        |
 ```

-**Cost**: 1 round trip saved.
+**Cost**: 0 round trips.
 Application data is delivered to the listener
 alongside the protocol proposal.
 The listener processes the negotiation and then
 delivers the application data to the protocol handler.

 ## Prerequisites

-Optimistic protocol negotiation is inherently **best-effort**.
+Optimistic protocol negotiation is inherently optimistic.
 The dialer sends
 application data before receiving confirmation that the listener supports the
 requested protocol.
 If the listener does not support the protocol, the
 negotiation will fail, and the application data sent optimistically will be